 - If you have been referred through your workplace, I will invoice your employer directly

-My practice is based in Weymouth, Dorset, and is particularly accessible for anyone seeking counselling from the areas in and around Weymouth, Dorchester, Poundbury, Portesham, Abbotsbury, Bridport and Blandford Forum.
+Based in Weymouth, Dorset, my practice is very accessible for anyone seeking counselling from the areas in and around Weymouth, Portland, Dorchester, Poundbury, Portesham, Abbotsbury, Bridport and Blandford Forum.

 I accept referrals from individuals and agencies and over the years I have worked with people referring from across Devon, Dorset, Hampshire and London.